ikskuh/LoLa/README.md

 You can find more examples in the [Examples](Examples/) folder.

 ## Why LoLa when there is *X*?
 LoLa isn't meant to be your next best day-to-day scripting language.
 Its design is focused on embeddeding the language in environments where the users want/need/should write some small scripts like games or scriptable applications.
-In most script languages, you as a script host don't have control over the execution time of the scripts your executing.
+In most script languages, you as a script host don't have control over the execution time of the scripts you're executing.
 LoLa protects you against programming errors like endless loops and such:

 ### Controlled Execution Environment